Enhanced quasiparticle dynamics of quantum well states: the giant Rashba system BiTeI and topological insulators: Summary

 \section{Summary}

-In summary, Raman scattering experiments in in BiTeI show a pronounced resonance of the bulk phonon as well as high energy electronic excitations.
-The electronic excitations are due to the giant Rashba splittings of the bands and correspond very well to experimental data from photoemission and optical absorption as well as band structure calculations.
-Additional low energy excitations are observed that decisively depend on surface termination.
-These states show a high sensitivity on band banding effects exemplified by a dependence of the scattering intensity of the time after cleavage under ambient condition.
-The Lorentzian contribution to this scattering is modeled as collision dominated scattering with a scattering rate of $\Gamma = 34$ cm$^{-1}$.
-It points to an enhanced quasiparticle dynamics on BiTeI surfaces, very similar to spectral features observed for Dirac states on the topological insulator $Bi_2Se_3$.
+In summary, Raman scattering experiments in BiTeI show a pronounced resonance of bulk phonons and electronic scattering.
+Low energy excitations are observed that decisively depend on surface termination.
+The underlying states show a high sensitivity on charging and band bending effects exemplified by a dependence of the scattering intensity on the time after cleavage at ambient condictions.
+The Lorentzian contribution to this scattering is modeled as collision dominated scattering with a scattering rate of $\Gamma = 34$ cm$^{-1}$ (1.02THz).
+The observation of these signals with comparable scattering rates in both BiTeI and the topological insulator Bi$_2$Se$_3$ point to their joint origin in quantum well states with an enhanced quasiparticle dynamics.
+The latter is most probably related to warping and the anisotropic selection of scattering processes in conjunction with a large $Sz$ component.
+The scattering rates are therefore comparable to those of polaronic systems.
+In the topological insulator these signals exhibit a chiral symmetry that is forbidden in the bulk of an inversion symmetric system.
+In BiTeI this scattering is of $E_g$ symmetry, an allowed symmetry in the bulk.
+Therefore, we propose further transport experiments for both classes of materials to investigate the quantum well states.
+This could further elucidate the related quasiparticle dynamics and search for possible disorder or hybridization induced topological phase transitions.